TKOaly/rv-tui-frontend/readme.md

 The project uses [`ink`](https://github.com/vadimdemedes/ink) to turn React JSX into a terminal UI code.
 Styling and layout are unconventional but hooks and other main react features work as normal.

-Local state management should be kept at a minimum for maintainability and panels/views/layouts should mosty handle their own state.
+Local state management should be kept at a minimum for maintainability and panels/views/layouts should mosty handle their own state when they can.
-[`Jotai`](https://jotai.org/docs/core/use-atom) is used for atomic states where abolutely necessary. [`React Query`](https://tanstack.com/query/latest/docs/framework/react/overview#enough-talk-show-me-some-code-already) should be used to handle server state and a lot of the stage management can be relegated to it.
+[`Jotai`](https://jotai.org/docs/core/use-atom) is used for atomic states where necessary. [`React Query`](https://tanstack.com/query/latest/docs/framework/react/overview#enough-talk-show-me-some-code-already) should be used to handle server state and a lot of the stage management can be relegated to it.

 Good API documentation can be built from the backend's OpenApi spec e.g. with an IDE extension.